 In 2016, China held the title for the largest population of internet consumers, reporting a total of 721 million users.
 To put that number in perspective, almost one-quarter of the world’s internet users now live in China.
 While Google maintains its status as the most popular search engine in the US (and many other countries), Baidu is still the undisputed leader when it comes to Chinese search.

 Data from 2015 shows Baidu claiming a whopping 80% of market share by advertising revenues.
-For SEOs at multi-national companies, optimizing for Baidu can represent a large opportunity for businesses growth.
+For SEOs at multi-national companies, optimizing for Baidu can represent a large opportunity for business growth.
 However, there are many differences between Google and Baidu that need to be taken into consideration when creating an SEO strategy.

 So, How Does Baidu Compare to Google?

 Despite being oceans apart, both Google and Baidu share some common ground.

 Both operate off their own proprietary search algorithms.
 Both utilize paid advertising platforms to generate revenue.
 Both provide their own webmaster and keyword analysis tools.
 And both Google and Baidu utilize geo-targeting to generate more relevant query results for users.

 But take a closer look and the differences between them start to become noticeable.